Mango Pico de Gallo

 This post may contain affiliate links.

-Why You’ll Love This Recipe
+Why This Recipe is a Family Favorite

 Substitutes and Variations

-You can omit the jalapeño if you don’t want the salsa to be spicy, or use a milder chile, like Anaheim.
-When I make this recipe for kids, I leave it out!
+jalapeño: You can omit the jalapeño if you don’t want a spicy pico, or use a milder chile, like Anaheim.
+When I make this recipe for my kids, I don’t include any spicy peppers at all.

-How to Make Mango Pico de Gallo
+How to Make Mango Pico De Gallo

-Note: It’s important to make this recipe to taste!
+It's important to make this recipe to taste!
 Take a bite of the salsa, then add more salt, lime juice, jalapeño, or cilantro, if needed, depending on how YOU like it.

-Chill in the fridge: Once you have it tasting exactly the way you like it, cover the bowl and set it in the fridge until you’re ready to eat it.
+- Chill in the fridge: Once you have it tasting exactly the way you like it, cover the bowl and set it in the fridge until you're ready to eat it.
 This allows the flavors to develop.

 Storing

-For best results, transfer the mango salsa fresca to an airtight container and keep it in the fridge.
+For best results, transfer the salsa to an airtight container and keep it in the fridge.
 Or, you can just tightly cover the bowl with plastic wrap.
 Use the pico within 3-4 days.

 Fresh Mango Pico de Gallo